starchyunderscore/w11-nonadmin-utils/README.md

 .\Downloads\setup.ps1
 ```

-After the script has completed, make sure to restart your terminal or powershell window
+After the script has completed, make sure to restart your terminal or powershell window before running anything else